digital-career-institute/subqueries-part3-kaiprager/README.md

 Find all job openings that require a minimum of 3 to 5 years of experience.
 ## 6. Education Level Analysis:
 Retrieve a list of job titles and the count of applicants who have applied for each job, grouped by education level (e.g., Bachelor's, Master's, PhD).

+CREATE TABLE JobOpenings (JobID INT PRIMARY KEY, JobTitle VARCHAR(255), Department VARCHAR(255),
+						 MinimumExperience INT, MinimumEducation VARCHAR(255));

+INSERT INTO JobOpenings VALUES
+	(101, 'Spacecraft Pilot', 'Flight Operations', 5, 'Bachelor''s in Aerospace Engineering'), (102, 'Mission Specialist', 'Science', 3, 'PhD in Physics or related field'), (103, 'Space Engineer', 'Engineering', 3, 'Bachelor''s in Mechanical Engineering'), (104, 'Communications Officer', 'Communications', 2, 'Bachelor''s in Communications');

+SELECT * FROM JobOpenings;

+CREATE TABLE Applicants (ApplicantID INT PRIMARY KEY, ApplicantName VARCHAR(255), ExperienceYears INT,
+						 Education VARCHAR(255), AppliedForJobID INT,
+						 FOREIGN KEY(AppliedForJobID) REFERENCES JobOpenings(JobID));

+INSERT INTO Applicants VALUES
+	(501, 'John Astronaut', 7, 'Master''s in Aerospace Engineering', 101),
+	(502, 'Lisa Scientist', 4, 'PhD in Physics', 102),
+	(503, 'Mark Engineer', 5, 'Bachelor''s in Mechanical Engineering', 103),
+	(504, 'Emily Communicator', 3, 'Bachelor''s in Communications', 104);

+SELECT * FROM Applicants;

+SELECT JobTitle, Department, MinimumExperience, MinimumEducation FROM JobOpenings;

+SELECT j.JobTitle, a.ApplicantName FROM JobOpenings j
+	RIGHT JOIN Applicants a ON j.JobID = a.AppliedForJobID;

+SELECT a.ApplicantName, a.ExperienceYears, j.MinimumExperience FROM Applicants a
+	JOIN JobOpenings j ON a.AppliedForJobID = j.JobID
+	WHERE a.ExperienceYears >= j.MinimumExperience;

+SELECT a.ApplicantID, a.ApplicantName, a.AppliedForJobID FROM Applicants a
+	LEFT JOIN JobOpenings j ON a.AppliedForJobID = j.JobID
+	WHERE j.JobID = NULL;

+SELECT JobID, JobTitle, MinimumExperience FROM JobOpenings
+	WHERE MinimumExperience >=3 AND MinimumExperience <= 5;

+SELECT j.JobID, j.JobTitle, a.Education, COUNT(a.applicantID) AS ApplicantCount FROM JobOpenings j
+	LEFT JOIN Applicants a ON j.JobID = a.AppliedForJobID
+	GROUP BY j.JobID, a.Education;